AGENTS.md now has PR creation. Keep your AI agent guides always in sync. See what's new!

 1. Fork the repository and create a feature branch

-2. Update the schema file at /static/schemas/custom-framework-lib-schema.json
+2. Update the schema file at /public/schemas/custom-framework-lib-schema.json

 3. Add comprehensive definitions following the structure above